ton-community/ton-docs/docs/contribute/sample-tutorial.md

 The Introduction heading **must** be H2: `## Introduction`

-This section is for you to explain the context for this tutorial and why it matters, what we're going to build and learn in this tutorial.
+This section is for you to explain the context of this tutorial and why it is important, what we're going to build and learn in this tutorial.

-- Explain this section like you're explaining it to 5-year-old (**[ELI5](https://www.dictionary.com/e/slang/eli5/)**)
+- Explain this section like you're explaining it to a 5-year-old (**[ELI5](https://www.dictionary.com/e/slang/eli5/)**)
 - Explain everything in 5-6 lines maximum.

 *For example:*

->A smart contract is simply a computer program running on TON blockchain - or more exactly its [TVM](/learn/tvm-instructions/tvm_overview) (_TON Virtual Machine_).
-The contract is made of code (_compiled TVM instructions_) and data (_persistent state_) that are stored in some address on TON.
+>A smart contract is just a computer program that runs on the TON blockchain, or more specifically its [TVM](/learn/tvm-instructions/tvm_overview) (_TON Virtual Machine_).
+The contract is made of code (_compiled TVM instructions_) and data (_persistent state_) that are stored at some address on TON.

 ## Prerequisites

 The Prerequisites heading **must** be H2: `## Prerequisites`

-This section is for you to explain any prior knowledge needed or any existing tutorials that need to be completed first, any tokens that are needed, mention them here.
+This section is for you to explain any prior knowledge needed or any existing tutorials that need to be completed first.
+Any tokens that are needed—mention them here.

 *For example:*

->In this tutorial, we're going to mint a jetton on testnet, so before we proceed further make sure to prepare your [testnet](/develop/smart-contracts/environment/testnet) wallet first with enough balance.
+>In this tutorial, we're going to mint a jetton on testnet.
+Before we continue, make sure that your [testnet](/develop/smart-contracts/environment/testnet) wallet has sufficient balance.

 ## Requirements